-- 1. This Agreement is entered into the 1st day of September, 2013 by and between the Seattle Public Schools (aka Seattle School District No. 1), hereinafter called the "SPS," and the Seattle Education Association, hereinafter called the "SEA," representing the Paraprofessional staff of the Seattle Public Schools defined in Article I, Section B. - 2.
-The SPS and the SEA, as the exclusive representative of the Paraprofessional employees covered by this Agreement, have a mutual responsibility to bargain in good faith in an effort to reach agreement in accordance with Chapter 41.56 RCW. - 3.
+- 1. This Agreement is entered into the 1st day of September, 2015 by and between the Seattle Public Schools (aka Seattle School District No. 1), hereinafter called the "SPS," and the Seattle Education Association, hereinafter called the "SEA," representing the educational office professionals of the Seattle Public Schools defined in Article I, Section B. - 2.
+The SPS and the SEA, as the exclusive representative of the educational office employees covered by this Agreement, have a mutual responsibility to bargain in good faith in an effort to reach agreement in accordance with Chapter 41.56 RCW. - 3.
 The SPS and the SEA have reached certain understandings that they desire to confirm in this Agreement.